ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/sqlite.md

 **Engine Parameters**

--   `db_path` — Path to SQLite file with the database.
+-   `db_path` — Path to SQLite file with a database.
 -   `table` — The SQLite table name.

 ## Usage Example {#usage-example}